-Once a week students in grades 1-5 who meet the criteria for the program will be bussed to Scholars Academy for a full day of instruction as indicated below:
+Once a week students in grades 1-7 who meet the criteria for the program will be bussed to Scholars Academy for a full day of instruction as indicated below:

-Day of the Week Monday Tuesday Wednesday Thursday Friday Grades 5th 4th 3rd 1st-2nd Kindergarten at home schools
+Day of the Week Monday Tuesday Wednesday Thursday Friday Grades 6th & 7th 5th & 3rd 4th 1st-2nd Kindergarten at home schools

-- The students will eat breakfast and attendance will be taken at their home school. - Students will be picked up from their home schools between 8:20-8:50 a.m. - The students will not be responsible for the home school classwork on their Scholars Academy day. - The students are responsible for homework assigned from their home schools. - The students will be bussed back to their home schools for dismissal. - Students will attend the Scholars Academy on early dismissal days.
+- The students will have attendance taken at their home school and eat breakfast at Scholars Academy. - Students will be picked up from their home schools between 8:30-8:50 a.m. - The students will not be responsible for the home school classwork on their Scholars Academy day. - The students are responsible for homework assigned from their home schools. - The students will be bussed back to their home schools for dismissal at 2:00 p.m. - Students will attend the Scholars Academy on early dismissal days. - In the case of delayed openings due to weather, an administrative decision will be made about the students being transported to Scholars Academy.

-- In the case of delayed openings due to weather, an administrative decision will be made about the students being transported to Scholars Academy. - Teachers with students attending the Scholars Academy program are required to adjust the planning to include the logistics of arranging the bussing, recording of attendance, and distribution of homework. - On the days that students in the Scholars Academy program are not in their home schools, teachers are urged to use this opportunity to fashion instructional time based upon the needs of the other students.
+- Teachers with students attending the Scholars Academy program are required to adjust the planning to include the logistics of arranging the bussing, recording of attendance, and distribution of homework. - On the days that students in the Scholars Academy program are not in their home schools, teachers are urged to use this opportunity to fashion instructional time based upon the needs of the other students.